 - Q How do I care for someone with trigeminal neuralgia?

-- Q What are some negative effects of trigeminal neuralgia medications?
+- Q What does trigeminal neuralgia feel like?